 Notice that Suetonius says ‘Josephus by name’, why would he say by name?
 To me, this implies ‘Josephus by name and not by birth.’

-It begins with a lady called Arria Clementina (Arrecina Clementina/Arria the Elder/Sr./Major) marrying Emperor Vespasian’s brother before Vespasian became emperor.
-Vespasian’s brother was called T. Flavius Sabinus II (A. Caecina Paetus) the same as his father Titus Flavius Sabinus I. In historical documentation connected with T. Flavius Sabinus II, and inscription, the name ‘Paetus’ in regards to the marriage of Flavia Sabina (Arria the Younger) is shown as being a name used by the Pisos; although the name on the inscription looks to have been connected with the wrong Piso family member. (ref - ‘Doctors and Other Health Professionals In the Latin Epigraphy of Rome and the Italicae Augustae Regions,’ page 239 - Flaviae T(iti) [f(iliae)] / Sabinae / Caesenni Paeti (uxori) (CIL XIV, 2830)).
+To learn that Arrius existed and was a son of the distinguished senator Gaius Calpurnius Piso, of Neronian Persecution fame, the investigation must begin with a lady called Arria Clementina (Arrecina Clementina/Arria the Elder/Sr./Major) who married Emperor Vespasian’s brother Titus Flavius Sabinus II before Vespasian became emperor.
+Vespasian’s brother T. Flavius Sabinus II, which is the same name as his father Titus Flavius Sabinus I, was also recorded in history using the name A. Caecina Paetus.
+In historical documentation, and through an inscription connected with T. Flavius Sabinus II, the name ‘Paetus’ in regard to the marriage of Flavia Sabina (Arria the Younger) is shown as being a name used by the Pisos; although the name on the inscription looks to have been connected with the wrong Piso family member. (ref - ‘Doctors and Other Health Professionals In the Latin Epigraphy of Rome and the Italicae Augustae Regions,’ page 239 - Flaviae T(iti) [f(iliae)] / Sabinae / Caesenni Paeti (uxori) (CIL XIV, 2830)).

 The information presented within the text of the New Testament (as investigated in my book) indicates that Arrius Calpurnius Piso used the literary pen-name/pseudonym of ‘Flavius Josephus’.
 It appears this name was created to not only provide a historical appearance of authenticity regarding the new religion of Christianity but also provide a ‘role model’ of sorts for later generations of Jews turning away from Judaism.
 The information above shows Arrius was already a Flavian through his inherited name usage, and not because Emperor Flavius Vespasian adopted him, as the ancient writers have told us.
 Essentially what we have is information leading us to understand that T. Flavius Sabinus II (Flavius Vespasian’s brother) and Arrecina (Arr(ia) (Ca)ecina) Clementina (Arria the Elder/Sr./Major) had a daughter called Aria/Arria, who married Gaius Calpurnius Piso, and this is where the alliance of the Flavian’s and the Piso’s would begin.